Set up push notifications

 While APNs requires no further configuration in receiving these messages, FCM requires the client app instance to receive and handle FCM notification messages.
 Instructions on the Receiving Messages section show you how to receive FCM messages based on the state (foreground, background, or quit) of the client app.

-The sample code below shows how to parse received FCM messages and display the messages using local notifications while the client app is in the background or quit state.
+The sample code below shows how to receive and handle FCM messages while the client app is in the background or quit state and display them using local notifications.

-Note: To display notifications in Android 8.0 (API level 26) and higher, you should provide a
+Note: For Android 8.0 (API level 26) and higher, all notifications must be assigned to a notification channel, so you should provide a

 data object above, which is parsed from an FCM data message, contains a set of key-value items shown in the below